dheerajVagavolu/Parallel_Computing_cs17b028/README.md

 * Task: Implement shortest path algorithm using matrix multiplication.
 Assume an undirected graph with edge weights 1.

-* Constraint: The adjacency matrix cannot be allocated on a single process, but will occupy all the processes on which the program is launched on
+* Constraint1: The adjacency matrix cannot be allocated on a single process, but will occupy all the processes on which the program is launched on

-* The number of processes is a perfect square.
+* Constraint2: The number of processes is a perfect square.

 * Result: Implemented a C program to solve the given problem, (including the constraint).
 The output is in the format
 ```c